RobustBase/robust-base-docs/learn/spring-boot/spring-boot-application-annotation.md

 ```

 If the class is not on the classpath, you can use the `excludeName` attribute of the annotation and specify the fully qualified name instead.
 If you prefer to use `@EnableAutoConfiguration` rather than `@SpringBootApplication`, `exclude` and `excludeName` are also available.
 Finally, you can also control the list of auto-configuration classes to exclude by using the `spring.autoconfigure.exclude property`.

+## `@ComponentScan` Annotation
+Configures component scanning directives for use with `@Configuration` classes.
+Provides support parallel with Spring XML's `<context:component-scan>` element.

+Either `basePackageClasses()` or `basePackages()` (or its alias `value()`) may be specified to define specific packages to scan.
+If specific packages are not defined, scanning will occur from the package of the class that declares this annotation.

+Note that the `<context:component-scan>` element has an `annotation-config` attribute; however, this annotation does not.
+This is because in almost all cases when using `@ComponentScan`, default annotation config processing (e.g. processing `@Autowired` and friends) is assumed.
+Furthermore, when using `AnnotationConfigApplicationContext`, annotation config processors are always registered, meaning that any attempt to disable them at the `@ComponentScan` level would be ignored.